eclipse-iofog/iofog-python-sdk/README.md

 # iofog-python-sdk

-This SDK is divided in two parts: client and deploy.
+This SDK provides the following modules:
+* microservices: Clients for Microservices to talk to ioFog (e.g. ioMessage and Web Socket clients)
+* rest.controller: Client for Controller REST API

 ## Installation